 Nicole Jacobson is the Director of Marketing for pc/nametag.

 When it comes to optimizing for virtual attendee engagement, a good place to start is to look at your in-person event agenda and make a list of all your networking, wellness and social activities.
-Begin to think of ways these activities could be converted to virtual activities or think of new activities with a similar goal that have been done virtually and are easy to replicate.

 To help you get inspired, we’ve included some ideas below.